mrenrich84/CV/README.md

 My position was at an high profile.
 On a project, my vessel was due to collect precedently identified unexploded ordnance (UXO) from WW2 - my responsibilities were to manage highly sensible GPS and subsea positioning equipment and to navigate the master to these ordnance.
-Others tasks I found myself charged with was setup, mantain and manage positioning systems for correctly approach structures such as oil rigs or coordinate divers and ROV activities.
+Others tasks I had the opportunity to manage were setup, mantain and manage positioning systems for correctly approach structures such as oil rigs or coordinate divers and ROV activities.

 ***
 ### <a name="projects">Projects & Code</a>